-- 12. Projected numbers of other-than-LPR immigrants entering the country by age (-1-100) and sex for years beginning with the starting year and ending with 2100.
-These data are updated each year. - 13.
-Projected numbers of other-than-LPR immigrants leaving the country by age (-1-100) and sex for years beginning with the starting year and ending with 2100.
+- 13. Projected numbers of other-than-LPR immigrants entering the country by age (-1-100) and sex for years beginning with the year after the starting year and ending with 2100.
 These data are updated each year. - 14.
-Other-than-LPR population by age and sex for the years beginning with the starting year and ending with 2100.
+Projected numbers of other-than-LPR immigrants leaving the country by age (-1-100) and sex for years beginning with the year after the starting year and ending with 2100.
+These data are updated each year. - 15.
+Other-than-LPR population by age and sex for the years beginning with the year after the starting year and ending with 2100.
 These data are updated each year.